 Montrose Basin is the enclosed estuary of the South Esk River.
 The reserve includes a 4-star visitor centre along with four remote bird hides.

-Covering 750 hectares, Montrose Basin is home to over 50,000 migratory birds including pink-footed geese, Arctic terns, knots and sedge warblers.
+Covering 750 hectares, Montrose Basin is home to over 50,000 migratory birds including pink-footed geese, common terns, knot and kingfisher.
 The four- star visitor centre offers a great day out for all the family in Angus.

 Highlights include telescopes, binoculars and live footage of migratory birds.

-Children will love the interactive toys and games such as microscopes, species peepholes and puzzles.
-Children’s activities and guided walks are held regularly, and formal and informal educational groups run throughout the year.
+Children will love the interactive toys and games such as microscopes, wildlife portal and puzzles.
+Children’s activities and family events are held regularly, as well as formal and informal educational groups run throughout the year.

 Fairtrade tea and coffee can be enjoyed with panoramic views across the Basin, and a range of wildlife gifts are available from the gift shop.